ebzzry/ebzzry.github.io/en/src/over-under.md

 <div class="center">May 9, 2013</div>
 <div class="center">Updated: March 30, 2017</div>

->“The only limits you have are the limits you believe.”<br>
+>The only limits you have are the limits you believe.<br>
 >―Wayne Dyer

 Our cunning ability for oversight is deridingly high.
 Whether it may be solving a problem or just